oneacik/mindoo/public/Processes/How to diet.md

 		- Hemp Wrap
 		- Ayran
 	- Drinking after eating
+    - Chicken
+- Special Laws
+    - Beer but only before eating and 1-2 only
 - Laws of being hungry
 	- Eating small amount of carbs makes me crave for it